urlearncloud/docker-session/docker container create/README.md

 This will download the latest nginx image to your local machine.

+To list all Docker images available locally :-

+docker images

 ## 2. Create and Run a Container from the Image

 Use the docker run command to create and start a container from the pulled image.